 Modern Food Problems

-There are many things that are unnatural about modern, engineered, and processed food, from GMOs (genetically modified) to hydrogenated fats to high fructose corn syrup.
-Some foods contain toxins, hormones, and antibiotics.
-High sodium, low fiber, and artificial colors and flavors are also contributing to diabetes, heart disease, behavioral issues, inflammation, migraines, cancer, and other health problems.1 A return to basics can be a return to a healthy lifestyle.
+There are many things that are unnatural about modern, engineered, and processed food, from the presence of GMOs (genetically modified organisms) to hydrogenated fats to high fructose corn syrup which are found in many foods and affect those who eat them.
+Some foods contain toxins, added hormones, and antibiotics.
+Meat especially tends to contain these types of additives.
+Foods which are high sodium, low fiber, and contain added artificial colors and flavors are also contributing to a rise in cases of the development of conditions such as diabetes, heart disease, behavioral issues, inflammation, migraines, cancer, and other health problems in those who eat these modified foods.1 A return to the basics of diet can be a return to a healthy lifestyle.

 What is the Paleolithic Diet?

-The paleo diet, or “caveman diet”, is an ancestral diet more in touch with how people have evolved.
-Human genetics have not caught up with the highly processed diet of the last couple of generations.
-The main thrust of the paleolithic diet is to avoid fats and processed foods to “keep the blood glucose and insulin levels balanced”.
-The hope is that this diet is “anti-inflammatory in nature”.
-Because of the variety of foods in the paleolithic diet, the risk of allergies is reduced.2 In general, to follow the diet, a person would eat fish, seafood, and grass-produced meats, as well as fresh fruits, vegetables, and nuts and seeds.
-Eggs, and healthful oils, are also recommended on this diet.
-On the paleo diet, people would avoid dairy, legumes, cereal grains, refined sugar and processed foods, potatoes, salt, and refined vegetable oils.3
+The paleo diet, sometimes also referred to as the “caveman diet”, is an ancestral style of diet which is supposed to be more in touch with how people have evolved.
+Due to the speed at which technology advances when compared to the slower rate of human evolution, human genetics have not been given enough time to catch up with the highly processed diet of the last couple of generations.
+The main thrust of the paleolithic diet is to avoid fats and processed foods to focus on keeping the levels of blood glucose and insulin balanced.
+The hope is that this diet is already anti-inflammatory in its nature.
+Because of the variety of foods which are allowed in the paleolithic diet, the risk of allergies affecting a patient’s following of the diet is reduced.2

 Benefits of the Paleo Diet